 Fur Trade Cabin

 This building represents one of the earliest industries in the area – fur trapping and trading.
 It is constructed in the French style of piece-on-piece, meaning one log upon the other.
 Grooved upright logs are set in the ground at the corners, doors, and windows, while horizontal logs are cut to fit and placed on top of each other in the grooves.
 Cracks in between logs are chinked to keep out the harsh Wisconsin elements.
-A fun fact about our Fur Trade Cabin is that it was originally found inside a house set to be demolished for construction of the Tilleman Bridge.
+The Fur Trade Cabin at Heritage Hill was originally found inside a house set to be demolished for construction of the Tilleman Bridge in downtown Green Bay.

 This structure is a replica of one early settlers would have used for making maple syrup.
 The sweet distilled sap of maple trees was historically used to sweeten foods because sugar was an expensive, hard to obtain, luxury.